Love Sport Radio: Social Media Management

 Ad Campaigns and Guest Promotions

-The Unsung Heros campaign was a series of sponsored Tweets detailing the performance of underappreciated players at the World Cup each day of the tournament.
+The Unsung Heroes campaign was a series of sponsored Tweets detailing the performance of under-appreciated players at the World Cup each day of the tournament.
 A few of the images that I created for that series are below.

 More example of sponsored Tweets included the Bet of The Day, 7 Best Bets, and a series of World Cup haircut polls shown below.